ncborcherding/scRepertoire/index.md

 ## Getting Data

 Unfortunately, Github limits the size of individual files.
-In order to access the seurat object paired with scRepertoire please download the .rda from [here](https://drive.google.com/file/d/1_YuRraDyg8UgF3oasjF0-jgPnwox-B24/view?usp=share_link).
+In order to access the full Seurat object paired with scRepertoire please download the .rda from [here](https://drive.google.com/file/d/1_YuRraDyg8UgF3oasjF0-jgPnwox-B24/view?usp=share_link).
+There is a smaller version of the cohort built into scRepertoire called **scRep_example**.

 ## Please Cite

-We are working on submitting the scRepertoire as a peer review article, for now:
+We are working on submitting the scRepertoire v2 as a peer review article.

-***Borcherding, N. & Yang, Q. 2023. scRepertoire v2: Expanded toolkit for single-cell immune repertoire analysis***

 ## Bug Reports/New Features